-- Analog Channel number/name, video/audio frequencies, and video/ audio levels. - Digital Channel number/name.
+- Analog Channel number/name, video/audio frequencies, and video/ audio levels. - Digital Channel number/name. digital video frequency, and level.

 Single Carrier - Channel number/name, center frequency, and level.

 Additional functions can be accessed from within the Channel Plan Scan screen by pressing the Function button.
 The Function menu will be displayed as shown in the image to the right and includes the following functions specifically for the Channel Plan Scan screen.